JhojanGgarcia/popsy-AI/README.md

 Popsy is a [Generative AI](https://generative.ai) powered chatbot that uses [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com).

-Imagina un asistente de inteligencia artificial que no solo entiende tus ideas, sino que las anima. 💡⚡ Con Framer Motion, Popsy AI transforma cualquier prompt en una experiencia visual dinámica, permitiéndote gestionar y recopilar conversaciones a tu gusto.
+Imagine an artificial intelligence assistant that not only understands your ideas, but animates them.
+With Framer Motion, Popsy AI transforms any prompt into a dynamic visual experience, allowing you to manage and collect conversations to your liking.

-- 🎨 Crea.
-Anima.
-Controla.
+- Create.
+Animate.
+Control.
-- 📝 Tu historial de chats, en tus manos.
+- Your chat history, in your hands.